 Time has whizzed by.
 I am slightly dismayed by my own lack of blog posts.
 Constantly playing catch-up and posting old news is not what I thought I would be doing at this stage of my life, now that we are more or less settled in our new home in France.
 I could claim to have been so busy that I haven’t had the time, but in the past, before I retired, I had less time but still managed to post more often.
 Ah well, they always say, if you want something doing, ask a busy person.
-So there will be a degree of catch-up and I will try harder.
-I promise.

 One of the things that has risen to the top of our to-do list, once the weather dried up, was to rebuild the “roof terrace”.

-It leaks.
+The problem is that it leaks.
 The two layers of tiles, one on top of the other, sit on chipboard flooring panels and these have mostly rotted because water seeps through.
 We could just leave it to rot away completely and not use the “terrace” but having something that is potentially unsafe and a no-go area on the property is not our style.
 And the barn beneath would be a good storage area once it’s dry, so we decided to bite the bullet and get on with it.

-To access the “roof terrace” you have to climb out of the bedroom window.
+To access the “roof terrace” you have to climb out of the bedroom window!
 Nick first removed the low railing, which was presumably meant to prevent you from falling off the edge, then the two layers of tiles.
 Then he had to cut up the floor panels to make them small enough to be carried, along with all the other waste, out of the house via the bedroom window, the bedroom, staircase and kitchen.
 This is because the farmer’s land goes right up to the back and side walls of the house and there was no way to lower stuff down and remove it any easier.
-What a pain.

 Having removed all the rotten floor panels and replaced a rotten piece of beam, the next stage was to fit new panels made of wood that is impregnated with water repellant, making them less likely to rot and become dangerous if they get damp.
 A water proof membrane then went on top of that, followed by the tiles, a long and tedious job.